Kernel Machine and Distributed Lag Models for Assessing Windows of Susceptibility to Environmental Mixtures in Children's Health Studies: Discussion

 Both the estimation of health effects associated with multi-pollutant mixtures and the identification of windows of susceptibility are important areas of environmental health research.
-BKMR-DLM integrates these two important areas of research by simultaneously estimating windows of susceptibility and multi-pollutant exposure-response functions, while properly quantifying uncertainty arising from uncertain exposure timing.
+BKMR-DLM integrates these two important areas of research by simultaneously estimating windows of susceptibility and multi-pollutant exposure-response functions.